 For Natural Sciences and Engineering Research Council of Canada (NSERC) Engage and Engage for Colleges projects, any Intellectual Property (IP) arising from the project will belong to the company.

-Otherwise, IP rights will be managed by the project participants as Ontario Centres of Excellence (OCE) does not claim or manage IP rights.
+Otherwise, IP rights will be managed by the project participants as OCE does not claim or manage IP rights.
 Intellectual property should be managed in a way that will result in a benefit to Ontario.

 Applicants and their partners must provide a Schedule D – Intellectual Property Term Sheet upon submission of their application.
 The Schedule D may consist of a summary outline (maximum 2 pages) or a previously existing collaboration agreement that includes IP terms.